mdda/mdda.github.io/_posts/AI/2015-09-15-embedded-musings.md

 *  Dependency on size of vocabulary (equivalently, the minimum number of occurrences of each word)

 *  Dependency on the number of cooccurrences to be considered worth learning

+*  Looking at GloVe :
+   + embedding vector file size == vocab.size * (embedding.size+1) * 8 * 2 (i.e. stored at 2 64-bit numbers)
+   + their ```text8``` sample stats, using the default parameters :
+      -  Text contains 17,005,207 tokens with 253,854 unique words
+      -  Truncating vocabulary at min-count 5 gives a vocabulary of size 71290
+      -  Cooccurrence file : 970,663,456 bytes, 60,666,466 elements (i.e. 16 bytes per line)
+      -  Using x_max: 10.000000, alpha: 0.750000
+   + applying it to ``kaggle words`` dataset :